Applying to occupational therapy school

 Letters of recommendation #

+Many OT programs require two or three letters of recommendation.
+OTCAS requires that you request three letters of recommendation in order to complete your application (OTCAS calls these Evaluations).
 Requirements for letters vary by program, but typically include a letter from a practicing occupational therapist and a professor.
 Check the requirements of the individual programs where you plan to apply.
 It is important to get to know occupational therapists and your professors well so that you have letter writers who can provide strong letters with enthusiastic support for your application.

 Program materials #

 In addition to the above items that are required for completing your OTCAS application, some occupational therapy programs will require additional materials.
 These can include information on your prerequisite courses, observation forms that individual schools may require, your resume, and additional school-specific essays.
 It is important to review these school-specific requirements early in the application cycle, so that you can begin preparing them.
-While the OTCAS personal essay is a required section of the application, schools may ask you to answer school-specific essay questions, such as, “Why have you selected our school or program?”
+While the OTCAS personal essay is a required section of the application, schools may ask you to answer school-specific essay questions, such as, "Why have you selected our school or program?"
 Schools may also ask you to write essays that address ethical or behavioral situations.
-It is important to work on these early and a HPPLA advisor can also provide feedback on your drafts of these essays!
+It is important to work on these early and a HPPLA advisor can also provide feedback on your drafts of these essays.

 The interview #